tigerwill90/fox/README.md

 Requests matching the prefix are delegated to the mounted router with the remaining path.

 Use cases include:
-- Applying middleware, matchers or other configuration to a routing prefix
+- Applying middleware, matchers or other configuration to a route prefix
 - Managing entire route subtree at runtime (e.g. insert, update, or delete via the parent router)
 - Organizing routes into groups with shared configuration